-- First, the number of original negative tests (the numerator column 1) was gathered by NLCHI using criteria for inclusion, plus measures to ensure the exclusion of any ER/PR cases performed for a reason other than breast cancer, any duplicate records and any data entry mistakes. - Second, the total number of ER/PR tests performed by Eastern (the denominator column 2) was provided by the Eastern Health.
-To the extent that there may be cases in the total count that should be excluded, this would make the positivity rate lower.
-If there were any reasons why cases were missed in the total count, a correction for this factor would make the positivity rate higher. - Third, some of the retest samples were not the same paraffin blocks that were used to produce the original slides.
-The number of instances where this happened is not known, but believed to be a minority of the tests, and it is uncertain whether the effect would be to increase, decrease or cause no change in the positivity rate. - Fourth, between 1997 and 2005 there were 49 negative cases (54 tests) which were subsequently identified as DCIS.
-These samples have been excluded from both the original tests and the Mount Sinai results because DCIS patients are not normally recommended for Tamoxifen in Canada and consequently are not normally sent for ER/PR testing.
+- First, these calculations refer to tests rather than patients because the positivity rate measures the validity of the test.
+The number of original negative tests (the numerator column 1) was gathered by NLCHI using criteria for inclusion, plus measures to ensure the exclusion of ER/PR tests performed for a reason other than breast cancer, duplicate records and data entry mistakes. - Second, the total number of ER/PR tests performed by Eastern (which is used as the denominator in the positivity rate column 2) was provided by the Eastern Health.
+This number excludes the "non-breast" ER/PR tests in St. John's, but data was not available to identify and exclude the non-breast cases from outside St. John's.
+It is estimated that this factor has a small impact on the overall positivity rate, making it slightly higher than it should be.
+(It is possible that the total number of ER/PR tests for 1998 is under-estimated, given that the positivity rate is unusually low for that year.) - Third, some of the retest samples were not the same paraffin blocks that were used to produce the original slides.
+The number of instances where this happened is believed to be about 10%, and it is uncertain whether the impact would be an, increase, decrease or no change in the positivity rate. - Fourth, between 1997 and 2005 there were 49 negative cases (54 tests) which were subsequently identified as DCIS.
+For purposes of calculating the positivity rate, these samples have been excluded from both the original tests and the Mount Sinai results because DCIS patients are not normally recommended for Tamoxifen in Canada and consequently are not normally sent for ER/PR testing.
 It remains uncertain whether there are additional DCIS cases within the approximately 2000 positive tests that should be removed if they could be identified. - Fifth, there are a number of tests (37 in Table B) which could not be interpreted for inclusion.
-The exclusion of these tests, and the exclusion of DCIS noted above, from both the number of original negatives and the number of total tests, slightly increase the positivity rate. - Finally, if it is assumed that all laboratories produce a small proportion of false positives, it can be assumed that a small proportion of the 397 tests (column 4) which changed from negative to positive are actually true negatives.
-This factor, if a true value were known, would make the positivity rate lower.
+The exclusion of these tests, and the exclusion of DCIS noted above, from both the number of original negatives and the number of total tests, slightly increase the positivity rate.